 The O.co Coliseum parking lot will close to the following activities immediately after kick off:

 • Consumption or preparation of food or beverages

 • Use of televisions, computers or other devices to view or project broadcasts or video of any kind

 Those participating in these activities are subject to ejection from the parking lot, revocation of game tickets, citation and/or arrest for trespassing.

 Tickets should be secured in a safe place at all times.
-If you are a current Season Ticket Holder and your tickets are lost or left at home, tickets can be reprinted pursuant to the following guidelines:
+If you are a current Season Ticket Member and your tickets are lost or left at home, tickets can be reprinted pursuant to the following guidelines: